 Even the most fit and beautiful earthly body is not good enough to get into heaven.
 Why?
 The simple answer is that these earthly bodies still have the sin nature in them due to the fact that they descend from the earthly Adam.
 There are those who use this verse to say that we are not going to have a body in heaven but that is not what Paul is saying.
 He is just saying that it will be a new and different kind of body without the sin nature and its effects.

-Listen, I tell you a mystery: We will not all sleep, but we will all be changed - in a flash, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound, the dead will be raised imperishable and we will be changed.
+Look, I will tell you a secret - not all of us will die!
+But we will all be changed!
+It will take but a moment, the blink of an eye, at the final shofar.
+For the shofar will sound, nd the dead will be raised to live forever, and we too will be changed.

 The mystery that Paul speaks of is commonly called "the rapture" or the time when Jesus comes back to gather His people.
 As we see, we are not all going to die and be buried in the ground.
 If you are in Christ and He returns while you are still alive, you do not die but you are changed into your spiritual body to be like Him.